JakBul/Premier-League-Quiz/README.md

 This is one page website to reach simplicity.

-I chose the following order for the gameplay 'Main Page > Pop up window with rules > Quiz Section > Result Box', as I felt this would allow the whole flow of quiz to be digested in the best way.
+I chose the following order for the gameplay 'Main Page > Popup Window with rules > Quiz Section > Result Box', as I felt this would allow the whole flow of quiz to be digested in the best way.

 I also chose to use maximum of 10 questions and double-checked them on Wikipedia where are tracked all of English Premier League records.